In opening of Winter Olympics, chances at politicking abound

 “They have indeed become unprecedented.
 It’s an example of dignified relations that support mutual development,” Putin said.

 The two countries issued a joint statement reflecting their shared views on global security and planned to ink more than dozen trade, energy and other agreements.
-Yuri Ushakov, Putin’s foreign affairs adviser, noted that China supports Russia’s demands for security guarantees that have underpinned the standoff over Ukraine.
+Yuri Ushakov, Putin’s foreign affairs adviser, noted ahead of the meeting that China supports Russia’s demands for security guarantees that have underpinned the standoff over Ukraine.

 Chinese Foreign Minister Wang Yi told U.S. Secretary of State Antony Blinken in a call last week that Moscow’s security concerns need to be taken seriously and addressed, a statement that marked a notable policy shift for Beijing.